emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

 Elucidation:
    Graphical representation of a dataset resulting from the measurement of the response of an electrochemical system.
+Comment:
+   Shows the relationship between two or more electrochemical variables.

 .. raw:: html